symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ### Tell me about yourself ?
-I am a Developer, Designer, Engineer and I enjoy Teaching and Mentoring.
-I am a full time web developer with part time mobile app developer.
+I am a Developer, Designer, Engineer and Mentoring.
+I enjoy developing UI for web and mobile.
 I love mentoring and helping beginners to get started on web development.
 Along side development, I love designing and prototyping.
 I own a 3d printer and I absolutely love it.

 ---